MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/snippets.md

 > [!NOTE]
 > Snippets are an alternative to [bookmarklets][WikiBookmarklet] with the difference that they only run in DevTools and are not limited to the allowed length of a URL.

 Snippets are an excellent way to change a few things in a third party web site as your code is added to the current page and executed in its context.
-If you want to change existing code of a web page check out the [DevtoolsOverrides][SourcesOverrides] functionality in the [Sources][DevToolsSourcesPanel] panel.
+If you want to change existing code of a web page check out the [Overrides][DevtoolsOverrides] functionality in the [Sources][DevToolsSourcesPanel] panel.

 For example, in the following figure shows the DevTools homepage on the left and some Snippet source code on the right.